Keyboard shortcuts

 1. A niche community can seed liquidity fast.

-2. Use performance channels only after trust and legal structure are stable.
+2. Use performance channels only after trust and legal structure are stable, and only with geo-level attribution visibility.

 3. Keep credibility controls tight; reversals and disputes compound retention damage.